 Practical Life Extension

-With each unit I present, I always include an extension of the activities we do at school or at home.
-In this blog I will give you an ideas about the different kinds of extensions you can apply with this Fruits and Vegetables unit of study.
-Here are some examples of extensions you can do as a Practical Life activities.
+I like to share some ideas about the different kinds of extensions you can apply with this Fruits and Vegetables unit of study.
+Here are some examples of extensions you can do as a Practical Life activities at home or school.

 - In a week rotate the snack to include different types of fruit or vegetables.
 Example: apple slices, oranges, fresh snap peas, fresh thinly sliced carrot